pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 These are both usable simultaneously!
 Hence `Option<i32>` is `Copy`.

-Although `Copy` could be an auto trait the Rust language designers decided it's simpler and safer for types to explicitly opt into copy semantics rather than silently inheriting copy semantics whenever the type is eligible, as the latter can cause surprising confusing behavior which often leads to bugs.
+Although `Copy` could be an auto trait, the Rust language designers decided that it's simpler and safer for types to explicitly opt into copy semantics, rather than silently inheriting copy semantics whenever the type is eligible, as the latter can cause surprising confusing behavior, which often leads to bugs.